 Ans: Each commit is given a unique hash.
 These hashes can be used to identify the corresponding commits in various scenarios (such as while trying to check out a particular state of the code using the git checkout {hash} command).

 Ans: In simple words, git rebase allows one to move the first commit of a branch to a new starting location.
 For example, if a feature branch was created from master, and since then the master branch has received new commits, git rebase can be used to move the feature branch to the tip of master.
 The command effectively will replay the changes made in the feature branch at the tip of the master, allowing conflicts to be resolved in the process.
-When done with care, this will enable the feature to branch to be merged into master with relative ease and sometimes as a simple fast-forward operation.
+When done with care, this will enable the feature to branch and be merged into the master with relative ease and sometimes as a simple, fast-forward operation.

 How do you configure the repository to run code sanity checking tools right before making commits, and preventing them if the test fails?